Health Canada

 London, Ontario

-Stephen Lownie obtained his medical degree at Dalhousie University followed by Neurosurgical residency training at University of Western Ontario (UWO).
+Stephen Lownie obtained his medical degree at Dalhousie University followed by neurosurgical residency training at Western University.
 Subsequent education included a two-year fellowship in diagnostic and interventional Neuroradiology at UWO followed by a one-year neurointerventional fellowship at the University of California, Los Angeles.
-He is a Neurosurgeon and Neurointerventionalist with a primary interest in vascular diseases of the brain.
-He is currently Associate Professor in the Departments of Clinical Neurological Sciences, Diagnostic Radiology and Otolaryngology at the University of Western Ontario and London Health Sciences Centre (LHSC), London, Ontario.
+He is a Neurosurgeon and Neurointerventionalist with a primary interest in vascular diseases of the brain and spine.
+He is currently Professor in the Departments of Clinical Neurological Sciences, Medical Imaging and Otolaryngology-Head and Neck Surgery at Western University and London Health Sciences Centre (LHSC), London, Ontario.
 He served as Chief of the Division of Neurosurgery from 2000 to 2005 and also served as Co-Chair / Co-Chief of the Department of Clinical Neurological Sciences from 2000 to 2010.
-He has been a staff Neurosurgeon and Neurointerventionlist at LHSC since 1992.
+He has been a staff neurosurgeon and neurointerventionalist at LHSC since 1992.

 Kingston, Ontario

-Christopher Simpson obtained his medical degree in 1992 from Dalhousie University, and completed Internal Medicine and Cardiology training at Queen's.
-He subsequently completed a Heart and Stroke Foundation Research Fellowship in Cardiac Electrophysiology at the University of Western Ontario under the supervision of Dr. George Klein.
-He is a professor of Medicine and Chief of Cardiology at Queen's University as well as the Medical Director of the Cardiac Program at Kingston General Hospital / Hotel Dieu Hôpital.
+Dr. Simpson obtained his MD in 1992 from Dalhousie University.
+He subsequently completed internal medicine and cardiology training at Queen's University in Kingston and then a Heart and Stroke Foundation Clinical and Research Fellowship in Cardiac Electrophysiology at the University of Western Ontario, under the supervision of Dr. George Klein.
+After returning to Kingston in 1999, he founded the Heart Rhythm Program at Kingston General Hospital, establishing catheter ablation and implantable defibrillator programs.
+From 2006-2016 he served as Professor and Head of Cardiology at Queen's University, as well as Medical Director of the Cardiac Programs at Kingston General Hospital/Hotel Dieu Hospital.
+Currently, he is Vice-Dean (Clinical) and Medical Director of the Southeastern Ontario Academic Medical Organization (SEAMO) in the Queen's School of Medicine.
 He sits on numerous editorial boards and advisory committees and has chaired or been a member of several national and international consensus conferences.
-He is an author or co-author of over 150 peer-reviewed papers and abstracts.
+He is an author or co-author of over 350 peer-reviewed papers and abstracts.